MicrosoftDocs/learn/learn-pr/azure/govern-azure-databases-with-microsoft-purview/includes/register-scan-azure-sql-data.md

 1. On the **Review your scan** pane, select **Save and run**.

-### Scan an Azure SQL Database configured with service principal for authentication</a>
+### Scan an Azure SQL Database configured with service principal for authentication

 The service principal created in Azure AD must be granted the necessary permission to get metadata from your Azure SQL Database.
 To grant this permission, configure the Azure SQL Database with Azure AD authentication.
 Additionally, create an Azure AD user in the Azure SQL Database for your service principal.